 Plenty of people are going to try to give you advice about copywriting.
-But unless they’ve built their own successful copywriting careers, what do they know??
+But unless they’ve built their own successful copywriting careers, what do they know?

-Now, knowing this little trick isn’t going to stop everyone who isn’t an expert from giving you advice.
+Knowing this little trick isn’t going to stop everyone who isn’t an expert from giving you advice.
 It’s likely that nothing can do that.
 But knowing this can stop you from being swayed by advice from people who aren’t successful in the area in which you want advice.

-If you wanted advice about how to perform heart surgery, you’d get it from a working, successful heart surgeon — not from your Uncle Phil.
+If you wanted advice about how to perform heart surgery, you’d get it from a working, successful heart surgeon—not from your Uncle Phil.

 Seeking advice is a very smart tactic.
 Great advice can help you avoid pitfalls and take action in ways wouldn’t otherwise know how to.
 But don’t let yourself be swayed by advice from just anyone, no matter who they are.
-Get advice only from people who are successful at the things you want to master.
+Get advice from people who are successful at the things you want to master.